-The goal of travel restrictions is to protect the health of the general public as well as that of our faculty, staff and students.
+The goal of travel processes is to protect the health of the general public as well as that of our faculty, staff and students.

 Faculty, staff and students involved in clinical care must follow the restrictions and guidance of any health system or clinical entity in which they participate in clinical activities.

-Faculty and staff should consult with their supervisor and Human Resources prior to any international travel, either on university business or for other reasons, to determine how any quarantine period will be handled.
+Faculty and staff should consult with their supervisor and Human Resources prior to any international travel, either on university business or for other reasons, to determine how any potential quarantine period will be addressed and work duties fulfilled.

-Study and co-op abroad will re-open for fall 2021 for select locations and programs via a petition process.
+Study and co-op abroad will re-open for spring 2022 for select locations and programs via a petition process.
 International students studying or co-oping in their home countries are not required to petition.

-Beginning July 19, UC’s International Travel Oversight Committee (ITOC) will begin the review of faculty-led study abroad programs with travel abroad over winter break (associated with a spring 2022 course).
+Beginning September 15, UC’s International Travel Oversight Committee (ITOC) began the review of faculty-led study abroad programs with travel abroad during spring 2022 (associated with a spring 2022 course).
 May Break 2022 travel is highly encouraged, rather than Spring Break.
 A small group of programs, traveling to a single country abroad, will be considered under a pilot program.
 Locations with a US Department of State Level 4 warning of “Do Not Travel” will not be considered for faculty-led travel.